sunilbandla/mastodon/README.md

 Feedseer is an instance of Mastodon that aims to give users more control over their feeds. `Qualifiers` provide a way to analyze the content of a toot and take action based on that.
 Based on a qualifier's output, `actions` can be configured to either hide a toot or move it to a folder.
 Users can create their own qualifiers to analyze different types of toots or provide interesting insights on a toot's content.

 > **Feedseer is in Private Alpha.
-Things will break sometimes and your data may be lost.**
+Things will break sometimes and your data may be lost.
+Our sincere apologies in advance.**

 ## How to use Feedseer